 The Awards Committee has established a number of categories in which an award may be granted.
-This year's award winners are: Philip Banks, III NYPD; Anthony J. Colleluori, Esq.; Jason D. Effman, Esq.; Jessica W. Goldthwaite, Esq.; Honorable Barry Kamins; Frank A. Sedita, III; Paul Shechtman, Esq. and NYS Senator Lee Zeldin.
+2014 winners were: Philip Banks, III NYPD; Anthony J. Colleluori, Esq.; Jason D. Effman, Esq.; Jessica W. Goldthwaite, Esq.; Honorable Barry Kamins; Frank A. Sedita, III; Paul Shechtman, Esq. and NYS Senator Lee Zeldin.

 Please note that past years’ recipients are not eligible to receive the same award.
 A master list of all previous CJS award winners is available here.
 Current members of the Awards Committee or Section Officers or their partners, associates, and relatives, are not eligible to receive an award.

 Click below to view award details and past recipients.

 Charles F. Crimi Memorial Award

 To recognize the professional career of a defense lawyer in private practice that embodies the highest ideals of the Criminal Justice Section.

 David S. Michaels Memorial Award

 To recognize courageous efforts in promoting integrity, justice, and fairness in the criminal justice system.